SteveBarnett/Remixing/thinking/_posts/2023-08-12-develop-a-healthy-relationship-with-your-imperfections.md

 ---
-title: Developer a healthy relationship with your imperfections.
+title: Develop a healthy relationship with your imperfections.
 tags: buddhism human acceptance
 ---